Local Gradient Estimates for Second-Order Nonlinear Elliptic and Parabolic Equations by the Weak Bernstein's Method: The Main Result

-where $m>1$ and $A,f $ are locally bounded and Lipschitz continuous, a change of variable is necessary (we also may assume that $A(x)$ is a symmetric matric for any $x$).
-Assuming (without loss of generality) that $u\geq 1$ at least in the ball $\overline{B(0,R)}$, we can use the change $u=\exp(v)$.
+In order to obtain a local gradient bound for $u$, a change of variable is necessary: assuming (without loss of generality) that $u\geq 1$ at least in the ball $\overline{B(x_0,R)}$, we can use the change $u=\exp(v)$.
 The equation satisfied by $v$ is

+And the aim is now to apply Theorem~\ref{main}-(iii) to get the gradient bound for $v$ (hence for $u$).

 The computation of the different terms gives